 Doctor of Philosophy in Byzantine Greek

 Prerequisites.
-As for the PhD in Classical Philology: Competence in both Greek and Latin sufficient to allow the student to take courses numbered above 100 upon entering Graduate School.
+Competence in both Greek and Latin sufficient to allow the student to take courses numbered above 100 upon entering graduate school.

 Program of Study

 Modern Languages.
-Candidates must demonstrate a reading knowledge of German and one of the following: French, Russian, or (except for native speakers) Modern Greek, to be tested by the Department.
+Candidates must demonstrate a reading knowledge of German and one of the following: French, Italian, Russian, or Modern Greek, to be tested by the department.
 This requirement must be fulfilled before the Special Examinations are taken.
 Tests are normally administered in September, February, and April.

 General Examinations.
 All students shall, normally by the end of the April of their second year, take General Examinations comprising: